Getting Started

 Building a simple project on Bob

-This uses HTTPie and assumes the above steps have been followed and a Bob cluster is available on http://localhost:7777
+This assumes the above steps have been followed and a Bob cluster is available on http://localhost:7777

 - Test if Bob is ready: